Generic Name: sumatriptan (Subcutaneous route)

 Do not use this medicine for a migraine or cluster headache that is different from your usual headaches.
 Instead, check with your doctor.

-If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, wait at least 2 hours before using another dose.
+If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, wait at least 1 hour before using another dose.
 However, use this medicine only as directed by your doctor.
 Do not use more of it, and do not use it more often, than directed.
 Using too much sumatriptan may increase the chance of side effects.
-Do not use more than two doses in 24 hours.
+Do not use more than 2 doses in 24 hours.

-This medicine is given as a shot under your skin (usually on the abdomen or stomach, thighs, or upper arms).
+This medicine is given as a shot under your skin (usually on the abdomen or stomach or thighs).
 Sumatriptan injection may sometimes be given at home to patients who do not need to be in a hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand how to use the medicine.

 If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.